Dental Hygiene Licensure Objective Structured Clinical Exam (DHLOSCE™)

 What is the timeline for examination development?

 DHLOSCE development is already underway, with steering and working committees established in 2021 and core content being built in 2022.
 Steps for 2023 include development of test items and materials such as 3D models and stimulus materials.
 Focused field investigations will also be conducted as needed.
-The examination is expected to launch in 2024.
+The examination is expected to launch in the 4th quarter of 2025.

 Will the DHLOSCE be a regional clinical examination?